May - June 17

-Delighted to announce that Jon Newey has been awarded the RIAS Accreditation in Sustainable Design, joining a select band of only 30 Architects to achieve the accreditation.
+We are delighted to announce that Jon Newey has been awarded the RIAS Accreditation in Sustainable Design, joining a select band of only 30 Architects to achieve the accreditation.
+Jon is a member of the Centre for Alternative Technology and the Eden Project and has experience of designing low carbon buildings which use ground-source heat-pumps, photovoltaic panels, solar thermal panels, biomass boilers, passive cooling and passive ventilation systems and rainwater harvesting.

 As part of our business-growth strategy following Ed's retirement last month, EKJN is making the leap from Partnership to Limited Company at the end of April, with Jon Newey in the role of Managing Director.